A Valediction: Of Weeping Analysis by John Donne | Stanza by Stanza

 Stanza-III analysis of “A Valediction: Of Weeping”:

 John Donne has illustrated another incredible example; tides and moon.
 Moon is a metaphor of his beloved, whereas tides symbolize John Donne.
-Scientifically, tides are attracted towards the moon.
+Scientifically, moon attracts tides.
 Similarly, Donne’s beloved attracts him.
 It is dependent on the moon whether to create chaos or not.
-Moons attractiveness creates strange kind of gravitational force in tides due to which we observe chaos; this chaos can be harmful to many people.
+Moon’s attractiveness creates strange kind of gravitational force in tides due to which we observe chaos; this chaos can be harmful for many people.

 Exemplification of the poet, in this poem, is very beautiful and reveals

 Critical Analysis of techniques in “A Valediction: Of Weeping”: